luis-ma-sousa/DeepGaitDemo/README.md

 📥 The raw data used in this project are output files from MouseWalker tracking, later processed for machine learning classification tasks.

 ## 🧠 Project Overview
-This project was developed during my PhD under the supervision of [Prof. Hugo Vicente Miranda](https://www.linkedin.com/in/hugo-vicente-miranda-3b5b661/) to explore the potential of gait-based behavioral markers for neurodegenerative disease classification.
+This project was developed during my PhD under the supervision of [Prof. Hugo Vicente Miranda](https://www.linkedin.com/in/hugo-vicente-miranda-3b5b661/) to explore the potential of -based behavioral markers for neurodegenerative disease classification.
 Using extracted locomotor data, I trained and evaluated multiple classification models, achieving 91% accuracy with a neural network.

 ## 🔧 Tools & Technologies
 - Python (Jupyter Notebooks)